Assisted migration of forests in North America: Forest understory plants

 Natural and healthy forests include a diversity of native understory plants.
 Because understory plants require a healthy canopy of overstory trees, assisted migration of understory plants is only occasionally mentioned in the forestry publications on the topic of climate adaptation.

-Assisted migration of forest understory plants

 Two genera, Taxus and Torreya, within the ancient yew family called Taxaceae have been proposed as important understory components for their value in providing ecosystem services for forest restoration and climate adaptation projects in China.
 The authors conclude, "Taxaceae species can contribute to generate structurally complex stands of increased value for biodiversity and increased stability, hereby also contributing to climate change mitigation as well as other important ecosystem services.
 Further, using rare Taxaceae species in reforestation will also help conserve these rare species in a changing future."
 Both genera have distinct species native to the western and eastern regions of North America.
 Only Florida torreya is critically endangered, however, and a citizen group called Torreya Guardians has been planting this species hundreds of kilometers north of its native range.